JBroks/Billie_Eilish_Website/README.md

 Stream One Project: User Centric Frontend Development - Milestone Project

 This is a website about music artist known as Billie Eilish.
-This website promotes artist's new album, presents her pictures, audio and video clips, tour events, as well as allows it's user to subscribe to email list and contact the artist.
+This website promotes artist's new album, presents her pictures, audio and video clips, tour events, as well as allows its user to subscribe to email list and contact the artist.

 ## Demo